Fort De Soto Park: Military use

 The main operation on Mullet Key was named Fort De Soto in 1900, in honor of Hernando de Soto.
 The Army post was officially a subpost of Fort Dade, which was constructed on Egmont Key.
 These posts were to contain batteries of artillery and mortars to protect Tampa Bay from any invading forces.
 Construction of Fort De Soto began in November 1898 and was completed in 1906.
 The foundation was constructed of a seashell concrete formula, and the walls and ceiling used a seashell, stone, and concrete mix.
 The fort contained artillery and 12-inch coast defense mortar batteries, Batteries Laidley and Bigelow.
 The post consisted of 29 buildings.
 The post's features included a large barracks, a hospital, a guardhouse, a blacksmith and carpenter shop, an administration building, and mess hall with kitchen, a bakery, and a storehouse.
 The site also had brick roads, concrete sidewalks, and a narrow-gauge railroad to aid in moving materials and supplies around the post.

 Fort De Soto was active from 1898 to 1910.
 At least one company was present at Fort De Soto at all times and many times several units were present.
 Mosquitoes were a constant problem and the post was very hot in the summers.
 In 1910, most of the Army troops were moved from Fort De Soto to Fort Morgan, Alabama.
 Only a caretaker force remained; by 1914, only an ordnance sergeant and game warden remained at the post.
 Through most of World War I, a larger caretaker force was at the post, usually with about twenty-two privates, two noncommissioned officers, and two commissioned officers.
 In 1917, four of Fort De Soto's mortars were disassembled and shipped to Fort Rosecrans in San Diego, California.

-In November 1922, the Army announced it would inactivate both Forts De Soto and Dade.
-On 1 July 1924, the Harbor Defenses of Tampa were inactivated, designated as a subordinate installation of the Harbor Defenses of Pensacola, and reduced to caretaker status.
+In November 1922, the Army announced it would de-activate both Forts De Soto and Dade.
+On 1 July 1924, the Harbor Defenses of Tampa were de-activated, designated as a subordinate installation of the Harbor Defenses of Pensacola, and reduced to caretaker status.
 By 1926, the forts had been disarmed except for four 12-inch mortars of Battery Laidley at Fort De Soto, which remained under caretaker status.
 The forts were meant to be reactivated and rearmed in time of war, but that never occurred.
 From 1929, the 637th Coast Artillery Regiment's mobilization assignment was the Coast Defenses of Tampa, but that unit was never initiated in the Organized Reserve.
 On 16 November 1935, the Headquarters, Headquarters Battery, and the Medical Department Detachment of the Coast Defenses of Tampa were organized with Regular Army Inactive (Organized Reserve) personnel from the Fourth Corps Area at large.
 A number of tropical storms and hurricanes severely damaged the buildings on the post.
 A few were destroyed, as was Battery Bigelow in 1932.
 The Army attempted to sell the post, but there was little interest.
 In September 1938, Pinellas County bought the areas on Mullet Key for $12,500.